 - Bars, restaurants and other food and drink establishments (including nightclubs) must stop selling alcohol at 11 pm and close at midnight (except for takeout or delivery).

-- As of Sept.
-19, the Ontario government is limiting the size of private social gatherings to no more than 10 people indoors and 25 people outdoors (the two gatherings cannot be combined to host 35 people).
+- The Ontario government is now limiting the size of private social gatherings to no more than 10 people indoors and 25 people outdoors (the two gatherings cannot be combined to host 35 people).
 The new limits do NOT apply to events or gatherings held in staffed businesses and facilities, such as bars, restaurants, cinemas, convention centres, banquet halls, gyms, places of worship, recreational sporting or performing art events.

-- Playgrounds and play structures are also allowed to reopen as part of Stage 3 reopening.
+- Playgrounds and play structures are now open as part of Stage 3 reopening.

 - The Government of Ontario has passed the Reopening Ontario (A Flexible Response to COVID-19) Act that ensures important public health measures remain in place to address the threat of COVID-19 once the provincial Declaration of Emergency has ended.

 - The Ontario government is improving its efforts to more quickly test, trace and isolate cases of COVID-19 to stop the spread of the virus.
 Included in this is a joint provincial-federal partnership to launch COVID Alert, a new privacy-first exposure notification app.
 The app is designed to improve COVID-19 tracking and will be launched in early July.
 More details about it are expected soon.